Skip to content

 1. System features

-• Customer ID – @(Model.CustomerId) – Displays the customer identification number assigned to them in the platform.
+• Customer ID – @(Model.CustomerId) – displays the customer identification number assigned to them in the platform.

-• Customer CRM ID – @(Model.CustomerCrmId) – Displays the imported customer ID number assigned to them by the CRM system you are using.
+• Customer CRM ID – @(Model.CustomerCrmId) – displays the imported customer ID number assigned to them by the CRM system you are using.

-• Customer first name – @(Model.CustomerFirstName) – Displays the customer’s first name.
+• Customer first name – @(Model.CustomerFirstName) – displays the customer’s first name.

-• Customer last name – @(Model.CustomerLastName) – Displays the customer’s last name.
+• Customer last name – @(Model.CustomerLastName) – displays the customer’s last name.

-• Customer full name – @(Model.CustomerFullName) – Inserts the customer’s first and last name into the message content.
+• Customer full name – @(Model.CustomerFullName) – inserts the customer’s first and last name into the message content.

-• Customer date of birth – @(Model.CustomerDateOfBirth) – Adds the customer’s date of birth to the message.
+• Customer date of birth – @(Model.CustomerDateOfBirth) – adds the customer’s date of birth to the message.

 • Customer last activity – @(Model.CustomerLastActivity) – Inserts content with the customer’s recent activity, e.g., purchasing a product, subscribing to a newsletter, etc.

-• Customer email – @(Model.CustomerEmail) – Adds the address provided by the customer when registering in your online store or subscribing to your newsletter.
+• Customer email – @(Model.CustomerEmail) – adds the address provided by the customer when registering in your online store or subscribing to your newsletter.

-• Customer last email – @(Model.CustomerLastEmail) – Inserts the last email address used by the customer, e.g., when placing an order or subscribing to your newsletter.
+• Customer last email – @(Model.CustomerLastEmail) – inserts the last email address used by the customer, e.g., when placing an order or subscribing to your newsletter.

-• Customer phone – @(Model.CustomerPhone) – Displays the customer’s telephone number.
+• Customer phone – @(Model.CustomerPhone) – displays the customer’s telephone number.

-• Customer last SMS – @(Model.CustomerLastSms) – Displays the date and time of the last SMS message sent to that customer.
+• Customer last SMS – @(Model.CustomerLastSms) – displays the date and time of the last SMS message sent to that customer.

 1. Features you have introduced to the platform:

-• Customer attribute exists – @(Model.CustomerAttributeExists(“string attributeName”)) – Displays content depending on whether the indicated customer attribute (feature) exists or not.
+• Customer attribute exists – @(Model.CustomerAttributeExists(“string attributeName”)) – dDisplays content depending on whether the indicated customer attribute exists or not.
 You usually place this dynamic content directly in the newsletter code.
 Please go to the How the message editor works section to learn how to do it.

 1. Links

-• Unsubscribe link – @(Model.InsertUnsubscribeLink()) – Displays a link to a separate landing page confirming unsubscription from your email list.
+• Unsubscribe link – @(Model.InsertUnsubscribeLink()) – dDisplays a link to a separate landing page confirming unsubscription from your email list.

-• Preference Center Link – @(Model.InsertPreferenceCenterLink())merId) – Displays a link to your preference center.
+• Preference Center Link – @(Model.InsertPreferenceCenterLink())merId) – displays a link to your Preference Center.

 1. Discount codes

-• Use discount code – @(Model.UseDiscountCode(discountCodeSetId)) – Retrieves the first available discount code from the list loaded into the platform and then displays it in the email content.
+• Use discount code – @(Model.UseDiscountCode(discountCodeSetId)) – retrieves the first available discount code from the list loaded into the platform and then displays it in the email content.
+Replace the discountCodeSetId with the ID number of a discount code set.

 1. Message IDs

-• Email message ID – @(Model.EmailMessageId) – Displays the message ID number.
+• Email message ID – @(Model.EmailMessageId) – displays the message ID number.

-• Pop-up ID – @(Model.PopupId) – Displays the pop-up ID number.
+• Pop-up ID – @(Model.PopupId) – displays the pop-up ID number.

 1. Remote content

-• Get remote content (with password) – @(Model.GetRemoteContent(“string url”, “string username”, “string password”, boolIsUnique)) – Displays a password-protected link with access data.
+• Get remote content (with password) – @(Model.GetRemoteContent(“string url”, “string username”, “string password”, boolIsUnique)) – displays a password-protected link with access data.

 How to use dynamic content?